 - Eat better.
 I’m not a nutritionist so I won’t tell you what to eat but we all know what not to eat.
 Food can be our worst enemy at the best of times but when we are down, down, down, food can be the weight (literally and figuratively) that might smother us.
 While we might begin to crave comfort foods like bread, cakes, pasta. and candy, these foods actually can do neurological harm.
 They feel good for a moment’s swallow but will affect our brain in a way to make the depression and anxiety that much worse.
 There are also supplements that help.
 Several OTC here are prescribed in Europe as anti-depressants.
 I won’t suggest them though.
 Find a nutritionist, a naturopath, or do some readings to get suggestions.

 - Learn a short mindfulness meditation.
 Depression is jagged grief about the past and anxiety is hopeless fear of the future, being mindful pulls me back in the now.
 Learning or expecting myself to practice 20 minutes of any kind of meditation just was not possible, however being able to spend just 3 minutes experiencing my body and environment often stopped the beginnings of an anxiety attack or a downward spiral in its tracks.

-- Don’t listen to people who just over-simplify what you are feeling- they don’t know.
-I heard lots of advice, very little by anyone who actually knew what it was like.
-I learned that I could only turn to experts; counsellors who specialised and friends who understood.
+- Don’t listen to people who just over-simplify what you are feeling– They don’t know, no matter who or how smart they are.
+I heard (and had given) lots of advice, very little by anyone who actually knew what it was like.
+I learned that I could only turn to experts on depression; counselors who specialized and friends who had been where I was.

 Just because I got lucky and the sun came out and my misery lifted almost over night, doesn’t mean I’m safe.
 I need to remember.
-I need to document whats’ been learned because once the brain has been wounded by depression, it’s likely to return.
+I need to document what has been learned because once the brain has been wounded by depression, it’s likely to return.